 - Grants may be approved subject to certain conditions.
 In such circumstances the funds will normally be held by Public Trust until the conditions have been met.

-- All successful applicants must record the grant in accounts as “Public Trust – The JBS Dudding Trust"
+- All successful applicants must record the grant in their accounts as “Public Trust – The JBS Dudding Trust".

 - Successful grant applicants may be required to provide the Trust with information for accountability purposes.

 John Dudding spent his early years in Marton.
-At the outset of World War I he enlisted with the army and went on to serve in the Gallipoli campaign.
-On his return to New Zealand, wounded and facing rehabilitation, he began farming on one of the small units of the Greystoke Farm Settlement in Tutaenui, near Marton.
+At the outset of World War I Mr Dudding enlisted with the NZ Army and went on to serve in the Gallipoli campaign.
+On his return to New Zealand, wounded and facing rehabilitation, Mr Dudding began farming on one of the small units of the Greystoke Farm Settlement in Tutaenui, near Marton.
 For 50 years Mr Dudding tenaciously, and with considerable success, maintained and improved that property.

-John Dudding married Lorna Marshall, a granddaughter of Major John Marshall of Totu Totara.
+John Dudding married Lorna Marshall, a granddaughter of Major John Marshall of Tutu Totara, Marton.
 They had no children of their own.
-It was said that much of John's success and subsequent legacy to the community was helped by the self-sacrificing support of his wife.
+It was said that much of John's success and subsequent legacy to the Rangitikei community was helped by the self-sacrificing support of his wife.

 In the last 20 years of Mr Dudding's life, while continuing to farm Greystoke, he started investing in the New Zealand stock market.
 During this time Mr Dudding became one of the largest shareholders in some major companies that were then listed on the New Zealand Stock Exchange.

 John Dudding died in 1969 aged 74, six years after establishing the JBS Dudding Trust.
-Having farmed most of his life, Mr Dudding was aware of the financial challenges caused by fluctuating farm prices and, as a result, knew the hardships that can be experienced by people living in rural areas, as well as the impacts felt in the wider community.
-He believed that in establishing a charitable trust, the award of grants to deserving organisations would help cushion Rangitikei people from the vagaries of the economy in rural New Zealand.
+Having farmed for most of his life, Mr Dudding was aware of the financial challenges caused by fluctuating farm prices.
+As a result, Mr Dudding knew the hardships that can be experienced by people living in rural areas, as well as the impacts felt in the wider community.
+Mr Dudding believed that in establishing a charitable trust, with the award of grants to deserving organisations, this would help cushion the Rangitikei people from the vagaries of the economy in rural New Zealand.

-If you have any questions please contact us via email or phone 0800 371 471.
+If you have any questions please contact Public Trust Charities via email at email@example.com or phone 0800 371 471.